NormalNvim/NormalNvim/README.md

-yarn         # Necessary for Markmap. delta        # Necessary for telescope-undo. grcov        # Necessary for test coverage. jdtls        # Necessary for the java debugger. dlv          # Necessary for the go debugger. jest         # Necessary for neotest-jest (installed as yarn global add jest). pytest       # Necessary for neotest-python cargo-nextest # Nesessary for neotest-rust (installed as cargo install cargo-nextest)
+yarn         # Necessary for Markmap. delta        # Necessary for telescope-undo. grcov        # Necessary for test coverage. jest         # Necessary for neotest-jest (installed as yarn global add jest). pytest       # Necessary for neotest-python cargo-nextest # Nesessary for neotest-rust (installed as cargo install cargo-nextest)